BACK TO INDEX

 Articles in journal or book chapters

 1. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 Persistence results for chemical reaction networks with time-dependent kinetics and no global conservation laws.
 SIAM Journal on Applied Mathematics, 71:128-146, 2011.
-[PDF] Keyword(s): biochemical networks, fluxes, Petri nets, persistence, biochemical networks with inputs.
+[PDF] Keyword(s): reaction networks, fluxes, Petri nets, persistence, reaction networks with inputs.

 Abstract: